 Managing Renewals Early on in the Customer Journey

 In SaaS, renewals are a natural part of the customer journey.
-Sometimes they are seamless, other times a forcing function for change: either you pivot to increase the value of your solution or use it as a time to ‘part ways’ with an unfit customer.
+Occasionally they are seamless, other times a forcing function for change: either you pivot to increase the value of your solution or use it as a time to ‘part ways’ with an unfit customer.
 Either way, it is something all companies learn to manage as they scale.

 CSMs are more motivated and can predict precisely how much they earn based on how much retention and expansion they achieve for the company.